-Emphasis of Matters
+Emphasis of Matter

-As discussed in Note 1, the financial statements present only the Proposition 1B Fund of the City and do not purport to, and do not, present fairly the financial position of the City, as of June 30, 2018 and 2017, the changes in its financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Proposition 1B Fund of the City and do not purport to, and do not, present fairly the financial position of the City, as of June 30, 2019 and 2018, the changes in financial position, or, where applicable, its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.